Multicultural Marketing Under President Trump

 'Be a Beacon or Go Into the Shadows'

-If the Super Bowl was any indication, 2017 has already revealed a number of brands that are clearly embracing the opportunity to connect with Multicultural audiences feeling threatened by President Trump’s rhetoric.
-Companies like Budweiser, Google, Audi and Airbnb all took clear stances on issues that have become central in President Trump's first days, like the border wall with Mexico and gender equality.
+If the Super Bowl was any indication, 2017 will see many brands embrace the opportunity to connect with Multicultural audiences feeling threatened by President Trump’s rhetoric.
+Companies like Budweiser, Google, Audi, and Airbnb all took clear stances on issues that have become central in President Trump's first days, like the border wall with Mexico and gender equality.

 Brands (and companies) are at crossroads, they have to decide if they want to be a beacon or go into the shadows when it comes to building meaningful and emotional connections with multicultural consumers.

-And Siewczynski also argued that we should wait and see how President Trump’s policies actually affect key demographics like Hispanics.
+Siewczynski added that we should wait and see how President Trump’s policies actually affect key demographics like Hispanics.
 In a recent piece, he argued that after Trump’s election, “labor-intensive segments that have large Latino participation” rallied.
 If Trump follows through on keeping jobs in America, the Hispanic American could end up with more disposable income and greater prosperity.

 As Multicultural marketing professionals regroup after this unprecedented election, positivity is a welcome sentiment.
 And with sheer numbers on their side, Hispanic marketers will play a vital role in protecting Multicultural’s seat at the table.